Okta OAuth2/ OIDC Token Expiry

 Now that you have an idea on how long to configure your token expiry, it is time to look at validation.
 There are two types of token validation.
 A Local validation occurs within the application whereas an Authorization Server validation requires checking with the token issuer.
 Local validation should be completed for every request and it is recommended that Authorization Server validation be completed for high risk transactions and/or every 1 to 4 hours (depending on request frequency and token utilization, this timeframe should be adjusted).
 If a possible exposure or breach of the Access or Refresh tokens occurs, it is recommended that immediate Authorization Server validation be temporarily enabled for every request.

-Local - A local validation uses a JWT (Java Web Token) validation library to check the token signature and also look at expiry and claims within the token (example: appropriate "scope" for the requested operation).
+Local - A local validation uses a JWT (JSON Web Token) validation library to check the token signature and also look at expiry and claims within the token (example: appropriate "scope" for the requested operation).
 Although a token may not have expired, it may have been revoked.
 In this case, the only way to be sure is to preform the next check which is with the Authorization Server.

 Authorization Server - The token may also be validated with the issuing Authorization Server.
 This goes one step beyond local validation where a revocation check is also completed.
 This method also incurs additional network request overhead.